malramsay64/phd-thesis/05_Crystal_Melting/results.md

 gives the curves in @fig:fluctuation_rate.
 This predicts the melting over the entire temperature range interfacial melting was observed.
+By using the fluctuation of the liquid and crystal the semi-empirical density functional model describes the transition from the liquid to the crystal by the rigidity of the different phases.
+That it there is a kinetic component to the phase transition and not only a thermodynamic one.

 ![Fitting the semi-empirical density functional model to the melting rate.